TritonDataCenter/manta/docs/operator-guide.md

 Before even starting to deploy Manta, you must decide:

+* the name of your region and datacenters
 * the number of datacenters
 * the number of metadata shards
 * the number of storage and non-storage compute nodes
 * how to lay out the non-storage zones across the fleet

+## Choosing the name of your region and datacenters

+As mentioned in the "Basic terminology" section, a region is deployed to a set of Triton datacenters (in Manta referred to as availability zones).
+This means there are many parts of the deployment that will need to be named, and consideration should be given to these names so as not to cause confusion or naming conflicts as your Manta footprint expands.

+Your naming scheme depends on your intended userbase.
+For a global userbase where geographical location on Earth is important, an example region deployed to the west coast of the USA might be called "us-west-1", with its 3 availability zones (i.e. Triton datacenters) called "us-west-1a", "us-west-1b", and "us-west-1c".
+This way, if further deployments are planned for the same physical location, the region name "us-west-2" could be used to avoid conflicts.

+The datacenter and region name are decided at Triton setup time.
+A Manta deployment will take its region name from the datacenter that you have decided to be the master (see "Deploying Manta" for more information on this particular decision).

 ## Choosing the number of datacenters